codealize/CherryFlowerJB-Beta-V5-Archive/README.md

 # How to downgrade iPhone 4 (3,1) to iOS 4.3.3 or 4.3.5?
 (YouTube)
 https://youtu.be/72j9iOQGQ70

-# Version that was archived: ch3rryflower - v1.3 beta 5, April 20th, 2020 release.
+# Version that was archived: ch3rryflower - v1.3 beta 5, almost all files haven't been updated for 2 years.